Cavendish Laboratory

 jbb55 [at] cam.ac.uk

 My interests mainly lie at the intersection of quantum computing and group theory.
 This includes computational models such as matchgates or permutational quantum computing (PQC), and quantum algorithm primitives like the Schur transform & their applications.
-Alongside my PhD I am also a part-time researcher at Quantinuum, where I work on quantum computational chemistry.
-You may find my list of publications here.
+Alongside my PhD I am also a part-time research scientist at Quantinuum, where I work on quantum computational chemistry.
+You can view my publications on Google Scholar or INSPIRE-HEP.

 Aside from my research I supervise the Physics IA course at Emmanuel College, as well as the Mathematics Part II course in Quantum Information and Computation.
 I also offer private tutoring!